Fetterman calls for Biden administration to fine airlines amid cancellations - NewsBreak

 “But despite requirements to retain their workforce under the terms of the bailout, the airlines found loopholes to push thousands of pilots and crew out of their jobs,” he said.

 Airlines have defended their decision to furlough workers and offer early retirements to pilots at the height of the pandemic.
-They said say they were still forced to reduce staff, particularly when federal aid temporarily lapsed in late 2020.Where to see July 4th fireworks in Central Pennsylvania, 2022
+They said say they were still forced to reduce staff, particularly when federal aid temporarily lapsed in late 2020.Increased patrols on Virginia roadways for July 4th

 “So now as airlines are getting busier, they are overpromising, underdelivering, and leaving consumers in the dust.
 According to some airline workers, airlines are even booking passengers on flights that they know they will not have the staff to operate,” Fetterman said.